roberto-butti/50-drops-of-javascript/content/02-03_array-in.md

 }
 ```

 The `in` operator works also with the arrays.
-In this case, you can check the presence of the numeric index:
+With the arrays, you can check the presence of the numeric index:

 ```javascript
 const fruitsArray = []